vessels-tech/public-docs/dfs-application.md

 ## Describe the proposed approach (1/2 page).
 Please include brief technical description of your proposed approach and why you expect it to achieve results.

-Idea 1: Information & Reminders Tool
+Idea 1: Information & Reminders Tool (G2P)

-In the PPPP program, all beneficiaries are required to comply with a number of different criteria, such as attending parenting meetings or taking their children to health clinics for vaccinations.
-A chatbot tool for (1) subscribing to regular event reminder notifications and (2) making the compliance information more accessible may have potential for existing beneficiaries of the program.
+In the PPPP program, beneficiaries must fulfill different criteria, such as attending meetings, or taking their children to health clinics.
+A chatbot tool for (1) sending regular event reminder notifications and (2) making compliance information more accessible may have potential for existing beneficiaries of the program.

-Idea 2: Automatic Update Process
+Idea 2: Automatic Update Process (G2P)

-Beneficiaries are responsible for updating their information when their circumstances change, such as a new child being born, or moving to a new location.
+Beneficiaries are responsible for updating their information when their circumstances change.
 The program specifies 12 different types of updates, each with their own supporting documents that need to be submitted.
-A chatbot for making this process easier and more accessible could help beneficiaries to submit these updates and ensure they are complying with the program's requirements.
+A chatbot for making this process simpler and more accessible could help beneficiaries to submit these updates and ensure they are complying with the program's requirements.

-Idea 3: Automate the Grievances Process
+Idea 3: Automate the Grievances Process (G2P)

 When an issue arises with a beneficiary's payments, they can file a grievance to resolve the issue.
-This current process is available over sms, but requires manual data entry.
-A chatbot could be used to help automate and improve this process for both the beneficiary and the case worker handling the grievance application.
+This current process is available over SMS, but requires manual data entry.
+A chatbot could help automate and improve this process for both the beneficiary and the case worker handling the grievance application.

 Prototyping Phase Approach:

 1. Research and Relationships
 Starting from our 3 ideas, conduct research and reach out to stakeholders and beneficiaries in the program.
 These relationships will serve as a platform for need finding, user testing and idea validation.

 2. Need Finding
-From research in step 1, we should have be able to identify 3–4 areas within the program where (we think) chatbots have the most potential.
-This may be the three ideas we already have, but we also need to be prepared to scrap them and do something else if our research says otherwise.
+From step 1, we should be able to identify 3–4 areas within the program where (we think) chatbots have potential.
+These areas may be based  on our original ideas, but we must be prepared to scrap them if our research says otherwise.

 3. Idea Validation
-Build a simple, flowchart based prototype (no more than a day of work!), and conduct in-person interviews with beneficiaries & stakeholders in the program.
+Build a simple, flowchart based prototype (no more than a day of work!), and conduct in-person interviews with PPPP's beneficiaries & stakeholders.
 Try to validate our assumptions from steps 2.
 Be prepared to go back to step 2.

 4. Consolidation and Prioritisation
 Once we have validated these ideas, pick 2 or 3 possible features to build from our original 3–4 areas.
 A feature is a single piece or even conversation that the chatbot can have.
 Prioritize based on (1) beneficiary value and (2) simplicity.

 5. Build Build Build
 Build the prototype.
 Focus on SMS first, Tagalog (& English) implementations.
-Follow Technology approach (below).
+Follow Technology approach.

 6. User Testing
 Take back to our program stakeholders and beneficiaries, and see what they think.
 Identify key areas for improvement, and any show stoppers in preparation for building the MVP.